-- This material is fundamental to all the maths you will do in MATH1040, and in many courses you'll take at University.

-- It's even useful in everyday life!

-- Many of you will be quite familiar with this material, but many others will not.

-- If you can't do this stuff, you won't be able to do the harder and more interesting things.

-- Try to stay awake!
-Things get much harder fairly quickly.

-- Later in semester, many people will have problems with these introductory concepts.
+- This material is fundamental to all the maths you will do in MATH1040, and in many courses you'll take at University. - It's even useful in everyday life! - Many of you will be quite familiar with this material, but many others will not. - If you can't do this stuff, you won't be able to do the harder and more interesting things. - Try to stay awake!
+Things get much harder fairly quickly. - Later in semester, many people will have problems with these introductory concepts.

-- Topics we cover in this section are:

 - Thinking about Maths.

 - Types of numbers.

 - Number lines and order.

-- Absolute value.
+- Absolute values.

 - Simple mathematical operations.

 - Order of operations.

 - Prime numbers and factors.

 - Fractions.

 - Introduction to exponentiation.

-- Square roots
+- Square roots.